tuxfoo/openbuddy/README.md

 ## Current State

 Currently, the application is in a very early state and does not do much.
 I am working on rendering desktop overlays.
 How this works is that a video with a alpha channel is played on the desktop.
 The video is rendered on top of all other windows.
+It can be moved around the screen, there might be a delay detecting your cursor when you mouse over the Buddy.

+Included are some test graphics (Upscaled Bonzi Buddy), these will likely remeain in the project during the the early development stage.

 ## Description